samvera-labs/hydra-pbcore/README.md

 to insert additional terms into your xml documents, such as contributors, publishers, as well as next and previous fields that specify which files come before and after one another in a multi-part born-digital video.

+## Testing

+To run all the rspec tests, use:

+    rspec spec

+Sample xml documents are copied to tmp so you can see what the xml looks like that hydra-pbcore is generating.
+These xml samples are compared to examples in spec/fixtures.

 ## Contributing

 1. Fork it